Office of the United Nations Special Coordinator for Lebanon (UNSCOL)

 UNSCOL’s mandate also consists of coordinating the work of the 26 different United Nations entities that operate in Lebanon in discharge of their respective mandates in the fields of peacekeeping, development assistance, humanitarian assistance and human rights.
 UNSCOL offers political guidance to the United Nations system in Lebanon on all these matters.
 The Special Coordinator for Lebanon is assisted in this coordination task by the Deputy Special Coordinator, who is also the United Nations Resident Coordinator.

 Even though UNSCOL itself came into being only in February 2007, the United Nations has maintained a political office in Lebanon for much longer.
 In 2000, the Office of the Personal Representative of the Secretary General for Southern Lebanon was established.
 Its mandate was expanded in the year 2005 to become the Office of the Personal Representative of the Secretary General for Lebanon, and then evolved into UNSCOL in 2007.

 UN Political Missions around the World

-UNSCOL is one of twelve UN special political missions deployed around the world by the Department of Political Affairs (DPA) of the United Nations Secretariat.
-DPA plays a central role in United Nations efforts to prevent and resolve conflict around the world.
-DPA monitors and assesses global political developments with an eye to detecting potential crises before they escalate, and devising effective preventive responses.
-In addition to the efforts of the political missions on the ground, DPA offers technical support to mediation, elections and other peacebuilding efforts internationally and through the political mission.
+UNSCOL is one of twentry-four UN special political missions deployed around the world by the United Nations Department of Political and Peacebuilding Affairs (UNDPPA) of the United Nations Secretariat.
+DPPA plays a central role in United Nations efforts to prevent deadly conflict and build sustainable peace around the world.
+DPPA monitors and assesses global political developments with an eye to detecting potential crises before they escalate, and devising effective preventive responses.
+In addition to the efforts of the political missions on the ground, DPPA offers technical support to mediation, elections and other peacebuilding efforts internationally and through the political mission.